On this page you will find answers to frequently asked questions on the following topics:

 What does membership in Finnish Work mean?

-In order to apply for the marks monitored by Finnish Work (the Key Flag Symbol, the Design from Finland Mark and the Social Enterprise Mark), you must be a member of Finnish Work.
+In order to apply for the marks monitored by Finnish Work (the Key Flag Symbol, the Design from Finland Mark and the Social Enterprise Mark), the organisation must be a member of Finnish Work.
 There are separate applications for applying for a membership in the Association and the right to use the marks.
 As a member of the Association, you get to be part of a value community that networks and meets regularly in various meetings organised by stakeholders.
 Member companies are supported in communications with the Association’s channels and materials.
 In addition, member companies have access to important research data and advice from the Association’s specialists.

 Companies can also be members of Finnish Work even if they are not applying for the right to use any of the marks.
 This is an easy way to communicate the company’s values and responsibility.